chosenobih/hamrlinc_docs/docs/Tutorial.md

 ### -c
 This .csv is the most crucial.
 It's a guide for HAMRLINC to locate your fastq files and present your samples in later visualizations.
 There are 2 columns.
 Left column contains the keys and right column contains the values.
 #### Keys
 Either SRR accession codes, or the file basename of the fastq input directory.
-If you decide to use SRR accession codes, the entire column must be SRR accession codes; visa versa.
-If you use SRR accession codes, each number must correspond to an existing entry in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) database.
+If you decide to use SRR accession codes, the entire column must be SRR accession codes, visa versa.
+If you use SRR accession codes, each code must correspond to an existing entry in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) database.
 If you input your own fastq files, the file basenames should NOT include the file suffix like .fq or .fastq.gz in your csv file.
+See paired end example below.
 #### Values
 Succinct names for each fastq file.
 The naming must follow the form: SAMPLE_SEQTECH_REP.
 Note "_" is the delimiter and is crucial for the program.
 TREATMENT includes information on variant, genotype, and treatment.
 SEQTECH is the sequencing method used.
 REP is the biological replicate number.
 Below are some examples.